penguincoco-portfolio/penguincoco.github.io/_posts/MyGames/2020-05-18-Metamorphosis.md

 [<< Return to In Progress]({{ site.baseurl }}{% post_url 2020-05-18-InProgress %})

 ### **About Metamorphosis**
 Metamorphosis is a 2D Puzzle Platformer made in Unity that is aboutabout empathizing and forming a personal connection with nature by performing selfless acts for the good of the environment.

-Through eating toxic goo, the Player character can use the energy drawn from it to save creatures trapped by this invasive toxicity.
+Through eating toxic goo, the Player character uses the energy drawn from it to save creatures trapped by this invasive toxicity.

-The game is still in development, and set to be released in Spring 2021!
 Please find the Project's website [here](http://www.metamorphosisthegame.com/)!

 ### **My Role on the Project**